ffund/real-time-embedded-systems-lab/4-spi-accel/REPORT.md

 Y            |
 Z            |

+4) Show a screenshot of your `gdb` window at the first step _after_ the CS pin is set to low.

-4) Show the code you use to light the LEDs according to the board's orientation.
+5) Show the code you use to light the LEDs according to the board's orientation.

 ```
 fill in the relevant lines of code here.